-LeetCode is an online community designed to help you ace your technical interviews at big tech companies.
-It has a database of hundreds of coding problems, each of which is classified as Easy, Medium or Hard.
+LeetCode is an online community designed to help software engineers ace their technical interviews at big tech companies.
+It has a database of hundreds of coding problems, each of which is classified as Easy, Medium, or Hard.

 Here are some of the problem topics you’ll find on LeetCode:

 #1 Multiple Programming Languages

 Most questions on LeetCode support multiple programming languages, so you can do them in the languages you know best and avoid unnecessary learning.

 Aside from the coding problems itself, the LeetCode community is its most valuable asset.
 It’s the #1 thing users talk about, and it’s a great resource for getting insight into how others are solving problems and learning from others’ mistakes.

 The LeetCode community also has special threads for things like Compensation, where you can post the compensation package you’ve been offered—including signing bonuses, stock options, and everything else—and get feedback and advice from the community.